MdHasibulHasan1/food-network-client/README.md

-## CareerBoost Repository
+## Food Network Repository

-CareerBoost is a professional networking site that allows you to search for jobs and apply directly through the platform based on your skills and interests.
+This is a web application that allows users to browse and search for recipes

 ## Here are some of its best features:

-- You can find Jobs based on your skills and interests.
-- You can apply for multiple jobs if you are interested.
-- you can also see your all Applied Jobs
+- View recipes details.
-- You can see full details of any Job.
+- You can read some blogs.
+- User authentication.
+- Responsive design for mobile and desktop.

+## Technologies Used

+- React.js
+- Express.js
+- Firebase Authentication
+- Tailwind
+- Vite

 ## Live Link